anas-rz/k3im/README.md

 K3IM empowers you to:

-1) Leverage pre-built models: Import and fine-tune existing models for seamless adaptation to your specific classification tasks.
+1) Leverage pre-built models: Import and train existing models for seamless adaptation to your specific classification tasks.
 2) Craft custom models: Build unique architectures tailored to your needs by utilizing K3IM's versatile layers.

 Choose your preferred  backend: